yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 <div class="mermaid">
 sequenceDiagram
+    autonumber
     User->>Agent: Buy a gift on the image for kids...
-    Note right of Agent: Parse user request to prompts.
+    Note over User,Agent: Parse user request to prompts.
     Agent->>LLM: Find product information on the image.
     Agent->>LLM: Want to buy that product for kids.
-    LLM->>LLM: Recognize the product on the image.
+    LLM-->LLM: Recognize the product on the image.
-    LLM->>Agent: Product name and information.
+    LLM-->Agent: Product name and information.
-    Agent->>Agent: Search for similar products.
+    Agent-->Agent: Search for similar products.
-    Note right of Agent: Use tool to find the needed.
-    Agent->>User: Return product information and the similar ones.
+    Agent-->User: Return product information and the similar ones.
     User->>Agent: COMPLETION
 </div>
 </html>